Environmental Facility Project Financing & Funding Solutions

 Construction Debris Processing Loans

-C&D recycling facilities diverting construction waste from landfills access specialized financing recognizing recovered material value and tipping fee revenues.
+C&D recycling facilities divert construction waste from landfills by accessing specialized financing, recognizing the value of recovered materials, and tipping fee revenues.
 These facilities typically achieve 80-90% diversion rates, generating dual revenue streams that improve debt coverage ratios.
 Equipment financing for crushers, screens, and sorting systems extends to 10 years through USDA B&I guarantees, compared to 5-7 years for conventional equipment loans.

 Electronic Waste Recycling Financing

-E-waste facilities recovering precious metals and rare earth elements qualify for federal critical minerals programs providing enhanced grant support.
+E-waste facilities that recover precious metals and rare earth elements qualify for federal critical minerals programs, which provide enhanced grant support.
 These specialized operations require $10-15 million in processing equipment but generate revenues 3-4x higher than traditional recycling.
 State extended producer responsibility programs provide stable funding through manufacturer fees, improving financing terms for certified processors.

 Organic Waste Diversion Capital